 Situated in the middle of Bangkok’s historical quarter amongst attractions such as the Grand Palace, Wat Pho, and Flower Market, Supanniga X Roots serve authentic Thai cuisine in the heart of town.
 Indulge in dishes which are inspired by Trat and Khon Kaen culture, formulated with top-notch produce to create light savoury bites and punchy mains.
 Fancy something sweet?
 Supanniga recently collaborated with famed roasting house, Roots Coffee, who specialise in Thai-inspired cakes and ice-creams to fix any sweet cravings.
 This joint venture is a big hit, completed by an unparalleled riverside location for guests to enjoy an unforgettable dining experience.

-Salivate over the menu at Supanniga X Roots here, one of the best restaurants in Bangkok.
+Check out the menu at Supanniga Eating Room here, one of the best restaurants in Bangkok.

 Experience the ultimate rooftop dining experience at grill and bar Vertigo, offering up sparkling skyline views across Bangkok’s bustling city.
 Set 61 floors above the lavish Banyan Tree hotel, Vertigo is the place for the sophisticated crowd to be and be seen for a cheeky evening tipple and a delectable dining experience.
 Indulge in freshly caught seafood and prime cuts of tender meat at Vertigo while their Moon Bar offers the perfect spot for a catch up over drinks or a post-dinner aperitivo, we recommend the iconic Vertigo Sunset cocktail.
 This hot little spot can get quite packed, so make sure you arrive early or book ahead, it would be rude not to catch a glimpse of this view while in Bangkok!